JoshuaPyron/NDCHoloLensDocumentation/Documentation.md

   Drag TransitionInPPAnimationModule.cs, This give you some options to remove this part quickly, inside of the service menu before selecting a part to service.
 ###### Service Part Animation
   In the Remove Steps array, add all of the parts that must be removed before this part, in the order they must be removed.
 For example, the circuit board on the Accuscan has Bolts at index 0 and the plate at index 1.\
   In Populate Step, place the animation to be played to remove the part.
 To do this, click the plus and drag and drop the game object that has the service script into the new event.
-Then select the animation method from the list (This will be covered further in the [Service Scripts](#service-scripts) section).\
+Then select the animation method from the list (This will be covered further in the [Service Scripts](#service-scripts) section).
+If you do not wish to develop your own animations for a part, PhysicalProductAnimator has some default basic animations you can choose from.\
   In Servicing Tools, add to the array and select the tools needed for the job.\
   In Servicing Materials, add to the array and add the needed materials to replace the part.\
 #### Service Scripts